nightswapping/ng-responsive-image/README.md

 Directly pass this value to the directive through `r-src="imageObject"`.
 This is bound and the directive will replace the image if the imageObject is mutated or replaced.
 Here's the expected format : `url_[[ WIDTH ]]x[[ HEIGHT ]]: '[[ URL ]]'`.
 You can mix and match ratios in the same object as `ng-responsive-image` can select the most appropriate one.

+NOTE: This image object can be passed directly as a value (eg. the object below), or as a then-able promise that will resolve to a properly formatted object.
+In which case the directive will wait for the promise to be resolved before selecting the image and placing it as src.

 ```javascript
 {
   url_10x10: 'http://example.com/image1',